 Like Citizen Kane in our best movies of all time list, including The Sopranos here may seem cliched, but, to be frank, it’s a typical choice for a reason.
 Centred on Tony Soprano (James Gandolfini), the patriarch of the Soprano crime family, David Chase’s darkly comedic mobster drama is a tour de force in production quality, writing, performances, and just about everything else you can think of.

-Batman: The Animated Series (1992–1995)
+13. Batman: The Animated Series (1992–1995)

-A staple of many ’90s kids’ watching schedule, Bruce Timm’s noir-inspired take on the Dark Knight is more than just another superhero cartoon.
+A staple of many ’90s kids’ watching schedules, Bruce Timm’s noir-inspired take on the Dark Knight is more than just another superhero cartoon.
 Kevin Conroy’s Batman and Mark Hamill’s Joker lead a cast that’s helped define Gotham City ever since, and the murky artwork – drawn on black paper for maximum darkness – only accentuates the endless chaos of Bruce Wayne’s world.

 Batman’s had his fair share of movies, and some have been great, but none have quite captured the same understanding of Gotham.
 Using animation, Timm brought Batman’s extensive range of heroes and villains to life while keeping their eccentric personas, and grounding them in what felt like a living world where anything could happen.

 The popularity of streaming services continues to reshape the landscape of TV and filmmaking.
 Dark is the kind of experimental show that could only exist because of platforms like Netflix.
-Baran bo Odar and Jantje Friese’s German sci-fi trilogy tells of a town warped by a time-portal hidden in a local forest.
+Baran bo Odar and Jantje Friese’s German sci-fi trilogy tells of a town warped by a time portal hidden in a local forest.

 Prefer it with capes?
 How to watch Arrowverse